zopencommunity/gitport/README.md

 ### How Working-Tree-Encoding Works

   When you define a `working-tree-encoding` in a `.gitattributes` file, Git automatically converts files from the repository's storage encoding to the specified encoding in the working tree during checkout.
-Conversely, when files are added or modified, Git converts them back to the repositoryâs encoding.
+Conversely, when files are added or modified, Git converts them back to the repository's encoding.

 - **Conversion Process:**
-  This conversion is handled by the `iconv` library, a library that transforms the fileâs encoding.
+  This conversion is handled by the `iconv` library, a library that transforms the file's encoding.
 While this ensures that files are accessible in the desired format, it introduces additional CPU overhead.

 ### Performance Impact